Do you remember the moment you knew you were meant to be a writer?

 THE GHOST OF WRITER’S YET TO COME

 We haven’t yet entered 2017, but the ghost already visits me in the New Year.

 The ghost questions how many words I’ve revised during January.
 It asks me what kind of blog posts I’ve shared with the world in February.
 It demands the head count of how many people I’ve helped by the end of March.

 The ghost tells me that 2017 must be the year I write more words than I thought possible.
 It alerts me that 2017 must be the year I finally publish my debut novel.
 It informs me that 2017 must be the year I donate more time and money than ever before.

-The ghosts warns me that 2017 will be the year more people criticize me.
+The ghost warns me that 2017 will be the year more people criticize me.
 It assures me that 2017 will be the year more people give me a chance.
 It reminds me that 2017 will be the year I double down on the writer I’m meant to be.

 The ghost compels me to look toward 2017.
 Because the ghost presents a window into tomorrow that drives me to create beyond yesterday and today.

 THERE’S STILL TIME

-I don’t know how to exorcise the ghosts haunting the story of my life.
+I don’t know how to exorcise the ghost haunting the story of my life.

 But maybe I shouldn’t.